Can You Sue If You Fall on Ice?

 Financial recovery for victims who slip and fall on ice can range from $1,000 to six-figure settlements.

-Factors that impact compensation in a slip and fall claim include:
+Factors that impact compensation include:

 • The city, region, and county where you slipped on ice